anku94/anku94.github.io/_pages/about.md

 Sytems PhD Student at [CMU PDL](https://pdl.cmu.edu/People/ankush.shtml), advised by [George Amvrosiadis](http://users.ece.cmu.edu/~gamvrosi/).
 Migrated from [Medium](https://medium.com/@schwifty50) because it wouldn't support Markdown.

 My interests are all things systems.
 Over the course of my (long) grad school tenure, I have worked on various aspects of large scientific applications --- streaming data indexing, placement and scheduling, performance analysis and optimization, although my biggest nemesis has been debugging and tuning infiniband.
-Over time, I have become interested in building systems to collect, analyze, and reason about data and systems performance.
+Over time, I have become interested in building systems to collect, analyze, and reason about systems performance.

 As a side gig, I fuss over my 2014 Mazda 3 and my homemade ebike, geek out in the intersection of economics and data analysis, and try to optimize my nutrition profile.